 “Cosatu has seen affiliates who were battling to pay their affiliation fees becoming part of letter writers to Cosatu calling for the Special National Congress.
 Can it be true that Numsa resources were used to help those affiliates to be up to date to join the ‘fight’ against Cosatu,” a letter to Numsa general secretary Irvin Jim reads.

-Independent Newspapers has seen proof of deals where Numsa has agreed to assist other affiliates financially, but Cloete insists the motives are not underhanded.
+The Daily News has seen proof of deals where Numsa has agreed to assist other affiliates financially, but Cloete insists the motives are not underhanded.

 “We are helping everyone out.
 And the ANC and SACP have been serious beneficiaries too,” he said.